 - Pilgrims and Profits: The Russian Company of Steam Navigation and Trade, 1856-1914

 - Russia and the Outbreak of the Greek Revolution: the View from Patras (Through the Lens of Ioannis Vlassopulos)

 - Towards an International Interpretation of the Greek War of Independence

 - Faculty Research Fellowship, Fall 2012

-- Evaluator of Research Grants, Rustaveli Foundation, Republic of Georgia, 2009-present
+- Fellowships Evaluator of Research Projects, Rustaveli Foundation, Republic of Georgia, 2009-present

 - Project Thalis, Greek Ministry of Education and European Union: The Black Sea and Its Port Cities, 1774-1914.
-Development, Convergence and Linkages with the Global Economy, 2011-present
+Development, Convergence and Linkages with the Global Economy, 2011-13

 - Faculty-in-Residence, First-Year Experience Program, Rider University, 2004-2007